errose28/dotfiles/README.md

 ### Manual Deployment

-- In some cases, like sshing to a server, installing new packages may not be desired or permitted.
+- In some cases, like `ssh`ing to a server, installing new packages may not be desired or permitted.

 - The *headless.sh* script can be run from the top level directory to only symlink configs for headless dotfiles without installing anything.
     - This is a pure shell script with no dependencies.